jgotti1/milestoneTwo/README.md

 * [Setup](#setup)
 * [Authors](#authors)

----

 ## Discription
-This browser application allows users to create and maintain information on their rental properties.
+This browser application allows users like landlords/realtors to be able to create, display, and maintain valuable information for their properties.

-Simply enter the info of your properties in the form, then hit submit!
-Updating and deleting entries is just as easy.

----

 ## Technologies
 Project is created with: